Enhancing RAG Accuracy with Automated Metadata Filtering

 name="author",

-description="Author or responsible party for document",
+description="Author or responsible person",

 type="string",